 As part of their service, your solicitor will look to:

-If your claim is won, an agreed success fee would be deducted from the settlement to cover your solicitor’s costs and time.
+If your claim is won, an agreed success fee will be deducted from the settlement to cover your solicitor’s costs and time.

 We are here to help you start the ball rolling if you’ve decided to claim.
 Simply call our team on 0800 652 1345 today and your claim will be assessed and legal advice will be offered about your options.